 #4: Create Post Around Product Reviews

-This one might seem as a simple strategy.
+This one might seem as a simple strategy for creating user-generated content.
 But if you are not regularly sharing genuine user reviews and feedback on your products, you are missing out on sharing valuable content with your audience.

 Studies have found that 41% of consumers are tempted to purchase products with as few as 1 to 4 reviews.
 Hence, if you can successfully target your audience with a product review as part of a social media post, it may help viewers make a purchasing decision faster!